erakai/Adventurer/docs/Tasks.md

 - make current scene a global variable ?
 - make render() in entity call like renderself() or something if its within viewport after updating draw pos
 - also make mouse_x/mouse_y generally accessible from input, give input access to camera and adjust to window as well

+- bug where game object doesn't correctly collision with object in different quadtree
+  - need to rewrite quadtree to be able to check a specific point, not just an object, and then get_possible_collisions(pos + velocity) instead in move()
+  - low priority